pyqlsa/redd-harvest/README.md

 Next, at a minimum, you need a Client ID & Client Secret to access Reddit's API as a *script* application (that's what this is!).
 If you don't already have those, follow Reddit's [First Steps Guide](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example#first-steps) to create them.

-Once you have a Client ID & Client Secret, these can be provided to `redd-harvest` via the `REDD_HARVEST_CLIENT_ID` and `REDD_HARVEST_CLIENT_SECRET` environment variables, respectively.
+Once you have a Client ID & Client Secret, these must be provided to `redd-harvest` via its configuration file.
 This is enough to get you a read-only client to start running.

-If an authorized client is desired, you'll also need to provide your username and password via the `REDD_HARVEST_USERNAME` and `REDD_HARVEST_PASSWORD` environment variables, respectively.
+If an authorized client is desired, you'll also need to provide your username and password via the the configuration file, as well.
 Currently, `redd-harvest` doesn't benefit much from being fully authenticated/authorized, except for seeing an increased upper bound for Reddit's API rate limit.

 ## Config File Structure
 ```yaml